Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Introduction

-There exist a number of seminal works dedicated to coupled switching in the retrial queueing literature.
-In \cite{Choi1995}, the authors analyzed some expected performance measures of the $M/G/1/K$ priority retrial queue with coupled switching under the assumption that incoming and outgoing calls follow the same service distribution.
+Current advancement in scale and scope of call centers as socio-technical systems has initiated the need for formulation and analysis of more refined queueing models.
+The range of seminal works dedicated to coupled switching in the retrial queueing literature is relatively diverse (see \cite{Artalejo2010b} for a comprehensive overview).
+In the study conducted by \cite{Choi1995}, some expected performance measures for an $M/G/1/K$ priority retrial queue with coupled switching were derived under the assumption that incoming and outgoing calls follow the same service time distribution.
 Nevertheless, such an assumption limits the practicality of the model as customers may have different service needs.
-Although the authors of \cite{Artalejo2010} derive the first partial moments for a $M/G/1/1$ retrial queue model with different service time distributions using mean value analysis, it cannot be used to obtain the stationary distribution.
-In-depth analysis of the $M/M/1/1$ retrial queue with coupled switching and different service time distributions for single and multiple server cases have been reported in \cite{Artalejo2012}.
-Artalejo \emph{et al.} \cite{Artalejo2013} proposed an embedded Markov chain approach to study the steady-state behavior of a couple-switched $M/G/1$ retrial queue with tailed asymptotic analysis of number of customers in the orbit.
-Nonetheless, in practice, the server may experience multiple failures which, to our best knowledge, has not been scrutinized in modeling systems with two-way communication.
-Hence, continuous-time analytical characterization of an unreliable single server retrial queue with coupled switching under steady state is imperative from the viewpoint of both, queueing as well as reliability analysis.
+Although \cite{Artalejo2010} derived the first partial moments for an $M/G/1/1$ retrial queue model with general service time distributions using mean value analysis, it cannot be used to obtain the stationary distribution and factorial moments.
+Comprehensive analysis of the $M/M/1/1$ retrial queue with coupled switching and different service time distributions for single and multiple server cases have been reported by \cite{Artalejo2012}.
+The work was further extended to incorporate multiple types of outgoing calls by \cite{Sakurai2015}, for which the joint stationary distribution of the number of calls in the orbit and the state of the server were obtained both, asymptotically and recursively.
+Furthermore, \cite{Artalejo2013} proposed an embedded Markov chain approach to study the steady-state behavior of a couple-switched $M/G/1$ retrial queue with tailed asymptotic analysis of number of customers residing in the orbit.
+Nonetheless, the server may undergo multiple failures and resume service upon repair (\cite{Krishnamoorthy2014}).
+Despite its prevalence in practice, research efforts to address server failure in blended call center system models are scarce.